Working mamas, on Mother’s Day, feel empowered to create the Mother’s Day you want. Make the day your own. You’ve more than earned it!

 Ask for help

-Perhaps it’s the perfect moment to have everyone chip in to tidy up without you managing the whole process.
+Perhaps it’s the perfect moment for everyone to chip in to tidy up without you managing the whole process.
 Yes, you can release the mental load for this to your significant other.
-Have your family do the dishes all weekend and turn over cooking to your significant other and the kids (remember, you’re not doing clean-up).
+Have your family do the dishes all weekend and turn over cooking to your significant other and the kids (remember, you’re not doing clean up).

 You are loved

-Ultimately on this day, I hope you know that you are loved, mama!
-You are loved by your kids, significant other, friends, family, and tribe.
+Ultimately, on this day, I hope you know that you are loved, mama!
+Your kids, significant other, friends, family, and tribe love you.
 Cherish that love, whatever that looks like.
 And create the Mother’s Day you want and need.
 Happy Mother’s Day, mamas!

 So, now I want to know…how are you spending your Mother’s Day this year?